elonadam/python_projects/days 15-57 intermediate/project25 - US states quiz/README.txt

-day #25 of coding, US states quiz
+Day #25 of coding, US states quiz

+When the user enters "exit" the code generates a new CSV file with the names of the states the user didn't guessed for educational purpose

-in order to run this:
+In order to run this:
-the data from the csv file extracted with "pandas" libary, check if your IDE has it or download it first
+The data from the CSV file extracted with "pandas" library, check if your IDE has it or download it first